roura356a/csk/intl.en-US/Best Practices/Operation and maintenance/Use cluster check to troubleshoot cluster issues.md

 # Use cluster check to troubleshoot cluster issues

-This topic describes how to use the cluster check feature to troubleshoot issues on Alibaba Cloud Container Service for Kubernetes \(ACK\) clusters and Networking.
+This topic describes how to use the cluster check feature to troubleshoot issues on Alibaba Cloud Container Service for Kubernetes \(ACK\) clusters and networking.

 -   An ACK cluster is created.
 For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   The ACK cluster is in the Running state.
 You can check the cluster status on the Clusters page in the ACK console.